Getting the Attention of Your Politicians

 A congressperson will more likely cite the needs of the "families for education reform association" in a speech than the convictions of a John or Jane.

 Elected officials do want to hear from you; individual voices matter.
-And we do not want to discourage voter activism when surveys show that many Americans are alienated from politics all together.
+And we do not want to discourage voter activism when surveys show that many Americans are alienated from politics altogether.

 Only a quarter of Americans can name all three branches of government, and nearly one third cannot name any of the branches, according to a 2016 survey by the Annenberg Public Policy Center of the University of Pennsylvania.